lkalvoda/DHH23_Early-Modern_classification-eval/README.md

 | 6.
 Miscellaneous/Other   | 332      |
 | 7.
 Zoology               | 262      |
 | **Σ**                    | **2166** |
+*Table 1* The figures for our training data images, as classified into categories by human annotators

 These served as the training data for all three runs, with the second and third run having additional modifications.
 A line of reasoning to be examined below is whether the amount of training material in a category could affect the performance in it.
 However, a counter-argument would be that the sample was chosen randomly and presumed to be representative of the population (i.e., the whole dataset the group worked with).